ashish-2106/3d-Solar-System/readme.md

     ```sh
     npm run dev
     ```
-5. Open your browser and navigate to `http://localhost:3000` to see the 3D Solar System in action.

 ## Conclusion
 This project is a comprehensive representation of our solar system, bringing together realistic modeling, advanced visual effects, and interactive features.
 Explore the planets, their moons, and the vast asteroid belts, all from the comfort of your screen.